szczyglis-dev/python-lottery-dataset-analyze/README.md

 ![lot_nums](https://user-images.githubusercontent.com/61396542/181068072-fe838cab-af6e-41c8-a9dd-35c9316eedd7.png)

-**7. Display a dataset.**
+**7. Display the Dataset**

-The cell below displays the extended data set prepared in the previous steps.
+The cell below displays the extended dataset that was prepared in the previous steps.

 ```python
 # display dataset